 Measure and cut the sole plate from the same wood used for the ceiling plate, bearing in mind that it will not run across the foot of any doorways you are planning.
 Be very careful to ensure the sole plate is directly beneath the ceiling plate by using a plumb line.
 When you have it lined up, you need to fix it securely to the floor.
 If fixing to a wooden floor, use 100mm nails driven into the floor joists where ever possible.
 If you are fixing to a solid floor, use 90mm screws at intervals of about 600mm.

-Making sure you know how wide the door and lining is or will be, mark this on the soleplate and then continue to mark out the 600mm centres for the studs on the other side of it.
+Make sure you know how wide the door and lining are or will be, and mark this on the soleplate and then continue to mark out the 600mm centres for the studs on the other side of it.
 You can cut the sole plate out for the doorway later, once everything is secure and sturdy.